bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 		Int mass = '1kg + '2kg

-That way using functions would generalise the type of the return value what often isn't intended for calculations with values of one type.
+That way using functions would generalise the type of the return value what often isn't intended for calculations on values of one type.
 This behaviour however is expected for functions that are type conversions, so these are simply declared like that.